 (6) Child and adolescent well-child visits for members who are twelve to seventeen years of age.

 (7) Weight assessment and counseling for nutrition and physical activity for children and adolescents.
 BMI assessment for children and adolescents.

-(K) Except for the 2020 calendar year, it is the responsibility of a PCMH practice participating in PCMH for kids to also pass at least one of the following clinical quality metrics when applicable, to be evaluated annually at the end of each performance period.
+(J) It is the responsibility of a CPC entity participating in CPC for kids to also pass at least one of the following clinical quality metrics when applicable, to be evaluated annually at the end of each performance period.
 Further details regarding these metrics can be found on the ODM website, www.medicaid.ohio.gov.

 (3) Immunizations for adolescents.

-(L) A PCMH may utilize reconsideration rights as stated in rules 5160-70-01 and 5160-70-02 of the Administrative Code to challenge a decision of ODM concerning PCMH or PCMH for kids enrollment or eligibility.
+(K) A CPC entity may utilize reconsideration rights as stated in rules 5160-70-01 and 5160-70-02 of the Administrative Code to challenge a decision of ODM concerning CPC or CPC for kids program enrollment or eligibility.